rackerlabs/support-how-to/content/how-to/cloud-servers/using-python-novaclient-to-manage-scheduled-images/index.md

 weekly or daily images scheduled for this server and what your retention value is.

-For example, if you have weekly images, the reponse looks similar to the following example:
+For example, if you have weekly images, the response looks similar to the following example:

     Schedule type: Weekly on: SATURDAY